MattB-242/dScribe_tools/README.md

 (2) SOAP Kernel comparison value between the two different input files using the REMatch and Average Kernel methodologies (with fixed alpha, gamma, threshold) across a range of r_cut, nmax, lmax
 (3) Difference between the first value in the first SOAP descriptor across a range of r_cut, nmax, lmax

 **soap_sequential_stabiity** compares soap descriptors run on a single input molecule at one value of n_max, l_max, r_cut with that of the next value.
-It outputs kernel value for the REMatch and Average Kernal methodologies.
+It outputs plots of kernel value for each comparison for the REMatch and Average Kernel methodologies as line plots.
+The default setting of the radial basis function for calculations is Gaussian.
+Polynomial calculations need to be set directly in the code.